Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Introduction

-To balance the interpretability of fixed threshold-based summaries and the precision of distributional representations, we propose a framework for deriving data-dependent optimal thresholds.
-Inspired by the concept of \textit{amalgamation} from compositional data analysis \citep{aitchisonStatisticalAnalysisCompositional1982, liPrincipalAmalgamationAnalysis2022}, which reduces dimension by merging compositional variables, we view threshold selection as amalgamating adjacent bins in a histogram of the full empirical distribution.
+To balance the interpretability of fixed threshold-based summaries and the precision of distributional representations, we propose a framework for deriving data-dependent optimal thresholds. {We intentionally focus on unsupervised formulation as our primary motivating application is establishing thresholds for CGMs, where there is a known lack of studies with linked long-term outcomes such as mortality or diabetes-related complications \citep{gaynanovaDigitalBiomarkersGlucose2022}.
+Furthermore, like existing fixed thresholds, unsupervised data-driven thresholds remain consistent across outcomes and can be used within the same downstream statistical pipelines without compromising inferential validity.} Inspired by the concept of \textit{amalgamation} from compositional data analysis \citep{aitchisonStatisticalAnalysisCompositional1982, liPrincipalAmalgamationAnalysis2022}, which reduces dimension by merging compositional variables, we view threshold selection as amalgamating adjacent bins in a histogram of the full empirical distribution.
 Figure \ref{fig: 1(a)} illustrates this transformation of an empirical CGM distribution into a coarser histogram by amalgamating intermediate bins between selected thresholds.
 We then quantify threshold optimality using two loss functions: one measures the discrepancy between the original and amalgamated distributions, while the other preserves pairwise distances between distributions.